6 Ways to Keep Ants Out of Hummingbird Feeders

 5.)
 Create a Moat

 Again, make it difficult for the critters to reach the goods by greasing the pole.
 If they made the climb, they are there!
 An ant moat makes it difficult for ants to get to the feeder.

 Additional Hummingbird Items on Amazon:

 1.)
 Heritage Farms Bird Nester Refill

 4.)
 2 Mini Hand Held Hummingbird Feeders with Instructions

 5.)
-Coco Bird Rest — Create rustic and natural shelter for small birds.
+Coco Bird Rest — Create a rustic and natural shelter for small birds.